-Brioche stitch can be heavy and dense – with this scarf, a laceweight yarn like Malabrigo is held double, getting you a cloud-soft brioche scarf for not very much money.
+Brioche stitch can be heavy and dense.
+In this two-color flat brioche knitting scarf pattern, laceweight yarn is held double, creating a light-as-a-feather brioche scarf for men.

 Learn to do lace AND catch and fix all common beginner lace mistakes – I supply 4 free videos to help you learn.

 This is a beginner scarf for knitters just learning to do 1×1 rib.
 Knit this scarf in aran- or bulky-weight yarn.
 Using bulky yarn will make the project go faster, and the scarf will be a more… well, bulky.
 Use a kettle-dyed or variegated yarn to make a simple scarf completely elegant.

 It’s so rugged and burly, I actually just like to call it “man-stitch.”
 Why?
 In a chunky yarn this is a perfect stitch for a guy’s scarf or sweater, and it’s super-easy – but not boring – to knit.

 The perfect scarf for learning how to knit.
 Soft, colorful, and scrumptious, this simple scarf is a luxury because of the Misti Alpaca “dyed-to-the-stitch” yarn.
 Watch videos every step of the way with our free Learn-to-Knit Class.

 I designed this scarf when staying up all night before my first TV appearance.
 I needed an easy scarf that my local KUTV 2 News host, Mary, could wear.
 I created a scarf to be knit in 3 hours.
 Garter stitch is for beginners, but your hands will get a workout!

 Learn to double-knit with this easy charted heart-or-checkerboard scarf pattern.
 Knit up in a super-bulky wool, the project goes quickly so you can see your progress.